heymichaelp/whack-a-mole/README.md

 Tests are written using Mocha and expect, as well as React TestUtils for testing components.
 Run them with the following command:

 ```
+$ npm i
 $ npm i mochify -g
 $ npm test
 ```

 ## Thought Process

-When I first sat down to think through the application structure, I first thought about the domain models.
+When I initially sat down to think through the application structure, I first thought through the domain models.
 They are as follows:

 `Game`: represents one game, with a number of holes and a number of rounds `Round`: belongs to a single game, has a time limit, number of moles shown, and a score